MayaAmelieSeale/MBES_Code/README.md

 After Geocoding and Dropping Blanks...
 Total number of schools are: 420
 Total number of participants with atleast 1 address: 119
-4. Using US Census API to map coordinates to census tract
+4. Using US Census API to map coordinates to census tract.
+We store this data in a different dataframe, **dftract** since not all geocodable addresses have a census tract.

 **tractinfo(df)**: Function used to extract 2020 census tract from Census API returned JSON file